MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 From the Text formats Markdown and Display Suite code report page, one-by-one, click on the title of the content to be edited.
-> TEXT FORMAT SUMMARY NEEDS TO BE ADDED, SCREEENSHOT NEEDED
+> TEXT FORMAT SUMMARY NEEDS TO BE ADDED, SCREENSHOT NEEDED

 For a page, click "page menu" and "edit".